Understanding USB Standards: 2.0 vs. 3.0 vs. USB-C

 Key Features of USB 2.0:

-Despite what you may think of its age USB 2.0 is very much in use today in fact we see it’s present in low bandwidth peripherals like keyboards, mice and printers.
-Also due to its reliability and wide scale adoption it has become a mainstay in the world of basic computing.
+Despite what you may think of its age, USB 2.0 is very much in use today; in fact, we see its presence in low-bandwidth peripherals like keyboards, mice, and printers.
+Also, due to its reliability and wide-scale adoption, it has become a mainstay in the world of basic computing.

 Limitations: